courk/openflexure-delta-stage/docs/reflection_illumination.md

 ### Slot the filters into the filter cube {pagestep}

-Push the [emission filter] into the bottom of the filter cube.
+Push the [emission filter] into the bottom of the [filter cube]{qty:1}.
 It should be tight but be careful not to break the glass filter.
 You might need to file down the slot if there are printing errors.

 Push the [beamsplitter filter] into the 45° slot.
 Again it might be tight, and you might need to use a file to ensure you can fit it in.